Frequently Asked Questions

 A: Get in touch as soon as you know the date for your wedding.
 You can never be too organised and prepared when it comes to your wedding makeup!

-Q: What brands do you use?
+Q: What products do you use?

 Q: Do you charge for mileage?